torchipeppo/InfInt-project/modeling/source-schema.md

 # Summer_olympic_Medals.csv

-### country_medals(year, hostcountry, hostcity, countryname, countrycode, gold, silver, bronze)
+### country_medals(year, countryname, countrycode, gold, silver, bronze)

 *Already-counted data since FOL can't count*

-*(Sì, è la mamma di hosted, ma questa l'ho messa dopo, quindi per ora chissene)*
+*Disclaimer: here appear some teams/regions that don't correspond to countries with ISO codes or former countries.
+They won't be integrated at all.
+It would be useless anyway since they don't have socio-economic or geographic data.*

 # world-banks-income-groups.csv